 Depending on the type of agreement the vendor has with the bank, there may be a fee to get cash back.
 You should ask about any fees before you proceed with the transaction.

-You can use your Direct Payment Card to withdraw cash, surcharge-free at over 49,000 Chase and Allpoint ATMs in the United States.
+You can use your Direct Payment Card to withdraw cash, surcharge-free at Chase and Allpoint ATMs in the United States.
 Just look for ATMs that display the logos on the back of your Card.
 To find an ATM near you:

 You can also use your Card to get a cash advance at no charge at a teller window in any bank that displays the MasterCard logo.
 MasterCard is also accepted at hundreds of thousands of businesses where you can make purchases and sometimes get cash back with your purchase.
 The amount of cash back allowed may vary by store, as will the fee they may charge.
 Be sure to ask the clerk about debit card fees before you begin your transaction.

 You can get your benefits in cash or as a check from:

 The MasterCard logo guarantees that you can withdraw funds from your account.

 Yes, you may withdraw cash with no fee at the teller window of any bank that displays the MasterCard logo.
 If you go to a Chase location there will be no fee for any transaction.
 If you go to a non-Chase network bank, there will be a fee to check your account balance or to issue a paper check.
 The fees may vary between institutions.
 Before you choose your transaction:

 Some vendors will allow you to get cash back with your purchase.
 For example, most grocery stores allow this.
 However, the amount of cash they allow and the fees charged will vary by store.
 Be sure to ask the clerk or cashier about their policies before you complete your transaction.